jonseale44/Clarafi/replit.md

   - No separate subscriptions
   - Solo practice: $149/month
   - Enterprise: $399/month
-- **KEY DIFFERENTIATORS**: "Others give you ambient AI.
-We give you a complete medical command center" with focus on:
+- **KEY DIFFERENTIATORS**: "Created by physicians who understand documentation burden" with focus on:
-  - Live AI suggestions during encounter
+  - AI thinks ahead while you talk
-  - Entire chart auto-updates
+  - Zero documentation time
-  - Instant labs, billing, everything
+  - EMR does the heavy lifting
-- **REMOVED FALSE CLAIMS**: Deleted "Trusted by 500+ providers across 50+ specialties" as not yet accurate
+- **DOCTOR-CREATED EMPHASIS**: Multiple mentions throughout that this was built by doctors who practice medicine daily
-- **NEW TAGLINE**: "It's like comparing apples to gigantic caramel apples" to emphasize massive capability difference
+- **NEW TAGLINE**: "Created by doctors who practice medicine every day.
+We built this because we needed it.
+Zero documentation time was the goal."
 - **OPTIMISTIC TONE**: Removed competitor names and attack messaging, focusing on positive benefits and transformation
-- **PRIMARY FOCUS**: Marketing emphasizes that Clarafi is vastly superior to basic AI scribes by providing real-time AI assistance during encounters, automatic chart updating, instant lab ordering, and complete EMR functionality - not just note-taking after the visit
+- **PRIMARY FOCUS**: Marketing emphasizes that Clarafi was built by doctors to solve their own documentation burden, offering real-time AI assistance during encounters, automatic chart updating, and complete EMR functionality - vastly superior to basic AI scribes that only provide notes after the visit

 ### Scheduling System Production Cleanup COMPLETED (January 16, 2025)
 - **PERMISSION FIXES**: Added 'provider' role to appointment creation, update, and deletion permissions - providers can now fully manage appointments